3 Powerful Ways to Enhance Your Image Copyrighting

 3. Copyright Logos

-If someone misuses your licensed photos, it’s a lot harder for them to claim ignorant if the images have copyright logos on them.
+If someone misuses your licensed photos, it’s a lot harder for them to claim ignorance if the images have copyright logos on them.
 A copyright seal on an image makes it clear that the image is protected and must be handled within legal guidelines.
 Sometimes, a copyright logo acts as a deterrent.
 This also helps users avoid future disputes or legal hassle.
+Though a logo can be intrusive, it’s possible to reduce the size and lighten the shade with different design tools.